PennyLaneAI/pennylane-lightning/README.rst

 .. note::

-    The below contains instructions for installing Lightning-GPU ***from source***.
+    The section below contains instructions for installing Lightning-GPU ***from source***.
 For most cases, *this is not required* and one can simply use the installation instructions at `pennylane.ai/install <https://pennylane.ai/install/#high-performance-computing-and-gpus>`__.
 If those instructions do not work for you, or you have a more complex build environment that requires building from source, then consider reading on.

-To install Lightning-GPU from the package sources using the direct SDK path, Lightning-Qubit should be install before Lightning-GPU (compilation is not necessary):
+To install Lightning-GPU from source, Lightning-Qubit needs to be 'installed' by ``pip`` before Lightning-GPU (compilation is not necessary):

 .. code-block:: bash